Dubai’s Coastal Paradise

 If You Go

 Dubai is relatively easy to access nowadays with a burgeoning air network to/from Dubai and Abu Dhabi, the capital of the UAE only 1.5 hours away.
+Chck out the following guide if you are visiting Abu Dhabi with kids.
 Keep in mind that in summer, Dubai is hot – during the summer (May-September) the days are scorching hot at over 100 degrees Fahrenheit and high humidity.
 Don’t forget to wear sunscreen, bring your sunglasses (or buy new ones), and be prepared to adjust your schedule accordingly so you don’t wilt in the desert sun.